jansendotsh/dotfiles/README.md

 ## Contributions:
 While this is a personal project, I'm more than happy to review feedback from other individuals on this matter.
 Feel free to submit pull requests and I'll review them appropriately.

+## Credit:
+While a dotfile repository isn't anything original, credit the idea and certain blocks of code goes to jldeen's [dotfiles](https://github.com/jldeen/dotfiles).